A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Introduction

-The choice of problem and approach is in line with other investigations running for two-scale systems, or systems with distributed microstructures, like \cite{lind15,sebamPhD,PesShow}.
-The reader is also referred to the FEM$^2$ strategies developed by the engineering community to describe the evolution of mechanical deformations in structured heterogeneous materials; see e.g. \cite{Varvara} and references cited therein.
+The choice of problem and approach is in line with other investigations running for two-scale systems, or systems with distributed microstructures, such as \cite{lind15,sebamPhD,PesShow}.
+The reader is also referred to the FE$^2$ strategies developed by the engineering community to describe the evolution of mechanical deformations in structured heterogeneous materials; see e.g. \cite{Varvara} and references cited therein.
 Other classes of computationally challenging two-scale problems are mentioned, for instance, in \cite{Redeker}, where the pore scale model has \textit{a priori} unknown boundaries, and in \cite{Ijioma} for a smoldering combustion scenario.
 This paper continues an investigation started in related works.
 In \cite{lind16}, we study the solvability issue and derive inverse Robin estimates for a variant of this model problem.
-Two-scale Galerkin approximations have been derived previously for related problem settings; see e.g. our previous attempts \cite{radu10}, \cite{RIMS}, \cite{Chal}, and \cite{lind15}.
-Ref. \cite{lind15} stands out since it is for the first time that the question of feedback estimates is put in the context of computational efficiency of PDEs posed on multiple scales.
-Unfortunately, the obtained theoretical estimates in \textit{loc.~cit.}~are not computable.
-This aspect is addressed here in Theorem~\ref{thm:posteriori}.
+Two-scale Galerkin approximations have been derived previously for related problem settings; see e.g. our previous investigations \cite{radu10}, \cite{RIMS}, \cite{Chal}, and \cite{lind15}.

 The rest of this paper is structured as follows.
 In Section~\ref{sec:preliminaries}, we discuss the technical concepts and requirements we need before starting our analysis.
 Then, in Section~\ref{sec:wellposedness}, we show the Galerkin approximation is well-posed and converges to the weak solution of the original system.
 In Section~\ref{sec:convergence}, we prove \emph{a priori} convergence rates for the Galerkin approximation.
-Next, in Section~\ref{sec:posteriori}, we design an error estimator, prove upper and lower bounds with respect to the true error, and propose a macroscopic mesh refinement strategy.
+Next, in Section~\ref{sec:implementation}, we propose a fully discrete scheme, an implementation of said scheme, and approximation errors of the finite element solutions on subsequently refined grids.
 Finally, in Section~\ref{sec:conclusion}, we conclude this paper and provide an outlook into future research.